 was finished.
 What would happen next

 even he did not exactly know,

 but he had watched creatures discard their coats

-in preparation for something.
+in preparation for another life,

-for a new and different skin.
+He was ready for a new and different skin.

 Typical performance time: 4 minutes 30 seconds.